Morgan Freeman: 2005–2014: Continued success

 Freeman continued to accept roles in a diverse range of genres.
 In 2009, Freeman starred opposite Antonio Banderas in the heist movie Thick as Thieves.
 Next, he collaborated with Christopher Walken and William H. Macy for the comedy The Maiden Heist.
 For some time, Freeman expressed a desire to do a film based on Nelson Mandela.
 Initially, he wanted to adapt Mandela's autobiography Long Walk to Freedom into a screenplay, but plans were never finalized.
 Instead, he purchased the film rights to John Carlin's book: Playing the Enemy: Nelson Mandela and the Game That Made a Nation.
 The book was adapted into a film which Clint Eastwood directed, Invictus, starring Freeman as Mandela and Matt Damon as rugby team captain Francois Pienaar.
 The biographical drama received positive reviews for Freeman's performance; Roger Ebert wrote: "Freeman does a splendid job of evoking the man Nelson Mandela ...
 He shows him as genial, confident, calming, over what was clearly a core of tempered steel."
 Freeman received Best Actor nominations at the Academy Awards and Golden Globes, as well as a nomination for Outstanding Performance by a Male Actor at the Screen Actors Guild Awards.
 The same year he provided the narration for Janet Langhart's Anne and Emmett, a play featuring an imaginary conversation between Emmett Till and Anne Frank, both killed as young teenagers because of racial persecution.

 Freeman's sole film release of 2010 was Red with co-stars Bruce Willis, Helen Mirren, and John Malkovich.
 Red is loosely adapted from the comic-book series Red, created by Warren Ellis and Cully Hamner and published by the DC Comics imprint Homage.
 Freeman plays CIA mentor Joe, who helps retired fellow agent Frank (Willis) to uncover some assassins.
 The film was a critical and commercial success; writing for Melbourne's The Age, Jim Schembri praised Freeman and the cast who "bring an infectious comic energy to their roles".

 Besides film, Freeman worked on other projects.
-In January 2010, Freeman replaced Walter Cronkite as the voiceover introduction to the CBS Evening News presented by Katie Couric.
-CBS stated the need for consistency in introductions for regular news broadcasts and special reports as the basis for the change.
+In January 2010, he replaced Walter Cronkite as the voiceover introduction to the CBS Evening News presented by Katie Couric.
+CBS gave the need for consistency in introductions for regular news broadcasts and special reports as the basis for the change.
 Deborah Myers, head of Science Channel, approached Freeman to be the presenter of Through the Wormhole (2010–17).
-She had heard that he was "really interested in space and the universe," and the pair agreed to develop the series together.
+She had heard that he was "really interested in space and the universe", and the pair agreed to develop the series together.